ninajika/re-cerminbot/README.md

 uptobox.com (Uptobox account must be premium), solidfiles.com, sourceforge.com
 ```

-## From Original Repos Thx to [magneto261290](https://github.com/magneto261290)
+## From official and Other Repositories
-- Mirroring direct download links, Torrent, and Telegram files to Google Drive
+- Mirror direct download links, Torrent, and Telegram files to Google Drive
-- Mirroring Mega.nz links to Google Drive (If you have non-premium Mega account, it will limit download to 5GB per 6 hours)
+- Mirror Mega.nz links to Google Drive (If you have non-premium Mega account, it will limit download to 5GB per 6 hours)
 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
 - Mirror all Youtube-dl supported links